entailor/pytailor/docs/documentation/contexts.md

     The _inputs_ and _outputs_ datastructures must be JSON-serializable, which limits the data [types](https://www.geeksforgeeks.org/json-data-types/) which can be used.
 In the future more sophisticated serialization may be applied to allow other object types, e.g. numpy arrays.
 For data that is not JSON-compatible you can serialize the data to file and use the file-piping mechanisms to send the data to your tasks.

+## Fileset
+A fileset represents an isolated file storage area in the Tailor backend and is associated with a specific workflow run

 ## Scoped contexts

 Scoped contexts arise when tasks are duplicated.